radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Despite the above discussion, RADIUS/TLS servers SHOULD still perform duplicate detection on received packets, as described in {{RFC5080, Section 2.2.2}}.
 This detection can prevent duplicate processing of packets from non-conforming clients.

-RADIUS clients MUST NOT perform retries by sending a packet on a different protocol or connection proactively.
-However, when a connection fails, a RADIUS client MAY send packets associated with that connection over a different configured connection or server.
-This requirement does not, therefore, forbid the practice of putting servers with the same IP address and port number but different protocols into a failover or load-balancing pool.
-In that situation, RADIUS requests MAY be sent to another server that is known to be part of the same pool.

 # RADIUS/DTLS-specific specifications
 {: #dtls_spec }